Unsupervised Segmentation for Terracotta Warrior Point Cloud (SRG-Net): Experiments

 \section{Experiments}

-We train our data on our terracotta warrior dataset and ShapeNet v2 dataset.
-The pipeline is implemented by using PyTorch and Python3.7.
-All the result is based on experiment under GeForce RTX 2080 Ti and Intel(R) Core(TM) i9-9900K CPU @ 3.60GHz.
-We also evaluate our pipeline on the above datasets.
-The performance is evaluated by mean intersection-over-union(mIoU).
+We conduct experiments on terracotta warrior dataset and ShapeNet dataset.
+We implement the pipeline using PyTorch and Python3.7.
+All the results are based on experiments under RTX 2080 Ti and i9-9900K.
+The performances of each method in the experiment are evaluated by the accuracy (mIoU) and the latency.

-In our work, the 3D models of terracotta warriors are obtained by Artec Eva \cite{scanner:artec}.
-We got 500 intact terracotta warriors 3D models.
-Each model consists of about 2 million points, verture color, verture normal, face color, wedge coordinates and texture images.
-We convert the 3D obj files to point clouds with $x$, $y$, $z$ and estimate normal value $N_x$, $N_y$, $N_z$ to aid to our segmentation work.
-We also down sample our point clouds to 10,000 points to limit the memory under 11GB.
-In order to evaluate our method, we also split the models into three parts, 80\% models for training, 20\% for testing.
-Some of our simplified 3D models are shown in Figure~\ref{figure demo}.
-In order to further evaluate our method, we also test our data on ShapeNet \cite{DBLP:journals/corr/ChangFGHHLSSSSX15}.